By Eileen Ogintz

 Now with the new outdoor experience–the Riley Children’s Health Sports Legends Experience – 12 different outdoor sports experiences plus three indoor exhibits–parents can see how easy it can be to teach the kids by example this summer—put down those devices, get outside and try something new.

 The Children’s Museum of Indianapolis gets 1.25 million visitors a year and knows a lot about what will engage kids in a positive way.
 The Sports Legend Experience has been designed as a model for family health and fitness, one that hopefully will inspire kids and adults alike to develop a healthy lifestyle.
+There are many rental apartments near Indianapolis.

 The morning I visited kids, parents and grandparents were busy whacking balls with golf clubs, bats and tennis rackets, shooting hoops—the baskets were graduated sizes—and pedaling around the Indianapolis Motor Speedway Pedal Car Experience.